 Management Fees: Betterment offers two tiers of pricing – or plans.
 A digital plan and Premium plan.

-The digital plan provides the following for a 0.25% annual fee:
+The Betterment digital plan provides the following and charges 0.25% in an annual fee:

 - Personalized financial advice.